 - a) The extent to which the proposal is consistent with the Estuary Estates Structure Plan Map.
-The assessment of any application must establish the means through which any proposal will implement the Estuary Estates Design and Environmental Guidelines detailed under Appendix 16.1 and the Mangawhai Design Guidelines in Appendix 25A. - b) The extent to which adequate access is provided to each lot. - c) Where common lots are proposed, the extent to which appropriate mechanisms are provided to ensure that all infrastructure management and maintenance requirements are sustainable. - d) The nature of proposed street frontage in terms of securing effective, safe access onto a legal road. - e) Where staged subdivision is proposed, whether all necessary infrastructure, roading, utilities, public spaces and connections to service the proposed development will be established. - ee) For the catchment of Wetlands 1, 2 and 3, a stormwater management plan shall address the best practicable option to maintain surface flow hydrology. - eee) Consent notices shall require stabilised roofing materials. - That there is adequate existing wastewater infrastructure, or funding for adequate wastewater infrastructure to support the development is identified in a long term plan: - g) Where any existing or approved buildings are to be subdivided, the effects of the proposal in regard to meeting relevant Development Control Standards. - h) Where there are any communally owned or managed services, infrastructure or other such assets or joint responsibilities arising from any proposal; that the nature of arrangements which are proposed ensure the on-going implementation of such arrangements whether through body corporate or similar mechanisms. - Where any subdivision adjoins an area identified as "amenity planting" and/or any areas identified as Sub-Zone 8 on the Structure Plan, whether the details of the planting have been provided and for Sub-Zone 8 areas an ecology management plan, including 10m riparian planting to streams and wetlands, weed and pest management controls and indigenous revegetation (where appropriate), are provided and any required mechanisms for ownership and maintenance of the area.
-For the avoidance of doubt the amenity planting areas may form parts of private lots and be held in private ownership. - j) Whether the proposal utilises low impact and/or water sensitive stormwater management devices and designs, outfalls that mitigate concentrated flows and detail of any obligations for lot owners to construct and maintain such devices.
+The assessment of any application must establish the means through which any proposal will implement the Estuary Estates Design and Environmental Guidelines detailed under Appendix 16.1 and the Mangawhai Design Guidelines in Appendix 25A. - b) The extent to which adequate access is provided to each lot. - c) Where common lots are proposed, the extent to which appropriate mechanisms are provided to ensure that all infrastructure management and maintenance requirements are sustainable. - d) The nature of proposed street frontage in terms of securing effective, safe access onto a legal road. - e) Where staged subdivision is proposed, whether all necessary infrastructure, roading, utilities, public spaces and connections to service the proposed development will be established. - ee For the catchment of Wetlands 1, 2 and 3, a stormwater management plan shall address the best practicable option to maintain surface flow hydrology. - eee Consent notices shall require stabilised roofing materials. - f) The nature of the connection to Council's reticulated wastewater system.
+Whether the proposed development or activity can be accommodated within the existing or planned capacity of the reticulated wastewater network and whether the servicing needs of the proposed development require upgrades to existing infrastructure.